faenrandir/a_careful_examination/documents/polygamy/denials/how_did_the_wives_of_JS_speak_about_it.md

 ### Summary

-* The women considered these marriages and they considered themself a **wife** of Joseph Smith.
+* The women considered these "marriages" and they considered themself a "wife" of Joseph Smith.
 * Lucey Walker's testimony establishes that the plural wives of Joseph Smith were living as husband and wife "within the meaning of all that word [wives] implies."
 * Both Eliza R. Snow and Almera Johnson's words establish that when they were using the word "wife" they were using it synonymously with the word "wife" used in describing a monogamous marriage.
 * None of the accounts distinguish in any way the usage of the word plural "wife" from a normal "wife" (except to say that it was in the Celestial order).